CloudLabs-MOC/CloudLabs-SEED/Cryptography/Hash-Length-Extension-Attack-Lab/Hash-Length-Extension-Attack-Lab.md

 $ gcc length_ext.c -o length_ext -lcrypto
 ```

 Task.
-Students should first generate a valid MAC for the following request (where <uid> and the MAC key should be obtained from the LabHome/key.txtfile):
+Students should first generate a valid MAC for the following request (where `<uid>` and the MAC key should be obtained from the `LabHome/key.txt` file):

 ```
 http://www.seedlab-hashlen.com/?myname=<name>&uid=<uid>
 &lstcmd=1&mac=<mac>
 ```

-Based on the <mac> value calculated above, please construct a new request that includes the download command.
+Based on the `<mac>` value calculated above, please construct a new request that includes the `download` command.
 You are not allowed to use the secret key this time.
 The URL looks like below.

 ```
 http://www.seedlab-hashlen.com/?myname=<name>&uid=<uid>
 &lstcmd=1<padding>&download=secret.txt&mac=<new-mac>
 ```

-Please send the constructed request to the server, and show that you can successfully get the content of the secret.txtfile.
+Please send the constructed request to the server, and show that you can successfully get the content of the `secret.txt` file.

 ### 3.4 Task 4: Attack Mitigation using HMAC

 In the tasks so far, we have observed the damage caused when a developer computes a MAC in an insecure way by concatenating the key and the message.
 In this task, we will fix the mistake made by the developer.
 The standard way to calculate MACs is to use HMAC.
-Students should modify the server program’s verifymac() function and use Python’s hmac module to calculate the MAC.
-The function resides in lab.py.
+Students should modify the server program’s `verifymac()` function and use Python’s `hmac` module to calculate the MAC.
+The function resides in `lab.py`.
 Given a key and message (both of type string), the HMAC can be computed as shown below (if
 you copy and paste the code from this PDF file, the characters might not be copied correctly on some
 platforms).